African Lovebirds are small birds native to the African region. Their diet consists mainly of various types of seeds.

 - Vitamin E: Safflower oil is exceptionally high in vitamin E, with around 34 mg per 100 grams.
 Vitamin E is a powerful antioxidant.

-- Vitamin K: Safflower seeds also contain some vitamin K essential for blood clotting and bone health.
+- Vitamin K: Safflower seeds also contain essential vitamins for blood clotting and bone health.

 - Vitamin B Complex: Small amounts of B vitamins, including thiamine (B1), riboflavin (B2), niacin (B3), and folate (B9).